 \section{Related Works}

-In order to assess our contribution in relation to the vast literature on underwater image restoration and quality enhancement in a deep learning manner, it is important to consider two aspects of each approach: whether there is artificial supervisory information and whether the method refers to a certain physical model.
-Previous research can be broadly divided into three-fold based on the availability of models and supervision, and our approach belongs to unsupervised learning for restoration.
+To assess our contributions in relation to the vast literature on underwater image restoration and quality enhancement in the field of deep learning, we consider two aspects for each approach: whether the pseudo ground truth is utilized in training and whether the method refers to a certain physical model.
+Previous research can be broadly divided into three categories based on the availability of models and supervision.